denizzzka/dpq2/README.md

 ----------

 Code contains embedded unit tests using a regular functions calls, not using standard D unit tests.
-(Non standard because that unit tests need to pass parameters of connection to the database in runtime.)
+It is because unit tests need to receive parameters of connection to the database in runtime.

 To perform unit test it is required access to any PostgreSQL server with permissions to run SELECT statements.